Innim/alex/README.md

 alex l10n import_xml --path=path/to/dir/with/translations
 ```

-If the files have the suffix `_diff` then they will be imported as a list of changes.
+If the files have the suffix `_diffs` then they will be imported as a list of changes.

 ### Code